accs-uaa/aim-npra-benchmarks/gcloud_shiny.md

 RStudio and Shiny will be running automatically once set up.
 They do not need manual start and stop.
 In a browser, navigate to <http://><your_VM_IP>:8787/ for RStudio and <http://><your_VM_IP>:3838/ for Shiny.
 Individual shiny apps can be loaded as <http://><your_VM_IP>:3838/APP_NAME/

 **IMPORTANT: When finished, the instance must be stopped to prevent being billed additional time**.
+UNLESS this instance is set up as a persistent server, in which case it should remain on so that users can access the site.

 The instance can be stopped in the browser interface or by typing the following command into the Google Cloud console: